-- See Sheets D2 and D3 for required connection details. - New connectors required by the Earthquake Strengthening Schedule (Detail 2/S3) shall be installed within the length of required strengthening as follows: - a. one connector at each end, and - space remainder of connectors as equally as possible, but not more than 32" on center nor less than 8" on center. - Where the required number of connectors cannot be achieved within the "MINIMUM TOTAL REQUIRED OF STRENGTHENING" as specified on Sheet S3, anchors of connectiors may be placed adjacent and outside of these areas along the same wall line. - Not more than one connector per existing floor joist bay unless joists are spaced 24" on center. - Increase length of nails 1/2" when attaching connectors through plywood. - If splices in double top plates do not have a minimum 48" lap, provide a new metal strap at joint.
-See Detail 1/D7. - 7.
-Existing single top plates shall be reinforced with a metal strap at the joint.
+- 1. See Sheets D2 and D3 for required connection details. - New connectors required by the Earthquake Strengthening Schedule (Detail 2/S3) shall be installed within the length of required strengthening as follows: - a. one connector at each end, and - b. space remainder of connectors as equally as possible, but not more than 32" on center nor less than 8" on center. - 3.
+Where the required number of connectors cannot be achieved within the "MINIMUM TOTAL REQUIRED LENGTH OF STRENGTHENING" as specified on Sheet S3, anchors of connectors may be placed adjacent and outside of these areas along the same wall line. - Not more than one connector per existing floor joist bay unless joists are spaced 24" on center. - Increase length of nails 1/2" when attaching connectors through plywood. - If splices in double top plates do not have a minimum 48" lap, provide a new metal strap at joint.
+See Detail 1/D7. - Existing single top plates shall be reinforced with a metal strap at the joint.
 See Detail 2/D7. - Where plate straps occur within a plywood braced panel, the strap shall be placed over the plywood and the plywood nails omitted where the strap is installed. - Where an existing continuous rim joist, end joist, or solid blocking between joists, does not exist above the perimeter cripple wall or foundation sill, new blocking and/or supplemental connections shall be provided per Sheet D3. - 10.
-All blocking shall be installed with two 16d toe nails at each end uno.
+All new blocking shall be installed snug tight with three 8d toe nailed each end into perpendicular members. - 11.
+All new rim joists shall be installed with 8d at 16" on center into top plates.